History: 25 Years CD Ortofon, Garrard, Decca, Tannoy The Sound of Tubes and Transistors

 Deze serie geeft inzicht en inspireert tot het zelf bouwen van een draaitafel, uitgaande van bestaande onderdelen of aan de hand van het zelf ontwerpen en laten vervaardigen van plateau, sokkel of andere onderdelen.

-(Euro 10 plus Euro 5 voor België en andere EU landen.)
+(Euro 23 voor België en andere landen in EU en Europa.)

 Klik hier om een email te sturen voor verdere gegevens.